Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Combining contexts

-Coroutine context can be combined using `+` operator.
+Coroutine contexts can be combined using `+` operator.
 The context on the right-hand side replaces relevant entries of the context on the left-hand side.
 For example, a [Job] of the parent coroutine can be inherited, while its dispatcher replaced: